hfuturo/FEUP-SGI-PROJ/tp1/README.md

 <p align="center">
     <img src="./screenshots/newspaper.png">
-    <p align="center">Figure 8: Newspaper</p>
+    <p align="center">Figure 9: Newspaper</p>
 </p>

 ### GlassBox

-Since this is a museum, we decided that the cake, journal and spring should be considered ancient artificats.
+Since this is a museum, we decided that the cake, newspaper and spring should be considered ancient artificats.
 Therefore, they should be protected from the public.
 To meet this requirement, a glass box was constructed.
 We started by making a box with `BoxGeometry` and then applied a glass texture with `roughness` to 0 so the glass is "smooth" and `transmission` to 1 to make it transparent.
 A `MeshPhysicalMaterial` was used to make the glass look realistic, otherwise we wouldn't be able to see through it.

 <p align="center">
     <img src="./screenshots/glass_box.png">
-    <p align="center">Figure 9: Glass Box</p>
+    <p align="center">Figure 10: Glass Box</p>
 </p>

 ### Table